FlaminMad/codePlayground/README.md

 When you get more advanced, installing python can be very useful and dedicated IDE's such as Sypder are avaliable to help run and debug code.
 Another alternative is to use a Raspberry Pi for development.
 This comes with python and can act as a nice platform for testing.

+### Submission:
+To 'submit' an assignment for checking, create a github account repository and upload it into a folder named 'Assignment x' where x is the number of the assignment.
+I would recommend creating separate files for part A, B, C etc of each assignment so its easy to check and build upon.
+This also allows me to see your development logic.
+Let me know by email/message when your ready for checking.
+If you follow me on Github I will keep and eye out for answer files appearing and actively mark.

 ### Learning Resources:
 Google is your friend.
 Its once once stated to me by a programmer I have a deep respect for that it is impossible to code without the internet.
 As a programmer, you are in no way shape or form expected to remember all the commands.
 You are however expected to have a logical mindset that can derive how a problem should be solved, and then implement the solution.
 Although there are thousands of ways to complete each of the assignments given, you need to think to yourself, 'How can I do this in the most efficient way possible?'.
 If that involves google or asking for advice, then so be it.
 Everyday is a school day.